Bagnotar: Subdivisions

-Vegetation
+Politics

-The vegetation in Bagnotar is naturally grown.
-Both coniferous and deciduous species are present on a large area of the whole union council.
-The notable species are Pinus wallichiana, Pinus roxburghii, Cedrus deodara, Taxus baccata, Diospyrus lotus, Salix tetrasperma, Quercus dilatata, Morus elba, Aesculus indica [5].
+In 2010, there was a popular movement for the creation of Hazara Province - local people in Bagnotar seemed supportive of this aim by the political group Tehreek-e-Hazara.

 2005 earthquake

-On 8 October 2005 various parts of Abbottabad District were affected by the Pakistan earthquake.
+On 8 October 2005, various parts of Abbottabad District were affected by the Pakistan earthquake.
 Unlike neighbouring Kashmir, the loss in human life was relatively low in this area, with 511 dead and 622 injured.
 Although the impact on infrastructure was still severe.